gavinest/ZeroOffset/README.md

 Commit files changed by the `make version` command to your feature branch.
 Open a pull requeest.

-Once the pull request is merged, make sure you are on the `main` branch an drun `make tag` to tag the commit with your version.
+Once the pull request is merged, make sure you are on the `main` branch and run `make tag` to tag the commit with your version.

 Push the tag to trigger the release workflow. `git push origin "v$(<VERSION)"`.